A cross-language vowel normalisation procedure

 Acoustic variables measurement, Character recognition, Linguistics, Mathematical models, Optimization, Parameter estimation, Acoustic data, Vowel normalization, VowelsAbstract

 A variation of log-mean normalization that can be applied in cross-language and cross-dialect experiments, is presented.
 Vowel normalization procedures seek to remove inter-speaker variance due to factors such as vocal tract size, which human listeners discount while identifying vowels.
 It is expected that the mean vocal-tract length are approximately equal over large and sufficiently balanced samples of speakers.
 The cross-language normalization procedure is tested using acoustic data from productions of L1-Spanish non-low front vowels and L1 English non-low front vowels.
 Three models are trained and tested using non-normalized log-Hertz values, language-normalized values, and cross-language normalized values respectively.
 The models trained on normalized L1-English vowels had a slightly higher correct-classification rate on the training data than the model trained on non-normalized data.
-The vowel normalization increased the correlation between monolingual English listeners.Downloads
+The vowel normalization increased the correlation between monolingual English listeners.Additional Files

 Published